helium/HIP/0051-helium-dao.md

 Hotspot or set of Hotspots.
 The State Channel credits the Hotspot(s) once data has been transferred and submits this information to the DNP Oracles through State Channel Closes.

-The hotspot may dispute the State Channel summaries by submitting signed attestations to the DNP Oracles.
+The Hotspot may dispute the State Channel summaries by submitting signed attestations to the DNP Oracles.

 Every epoch, DNP Oracles calculate each miner's rewards based on data transferred in State Channels